Oatlands to Strahan, Tasmania

 more ...

-Carnal Pleasure
+Carnal Pleasure at Tassie Devil Park

 One surprising thing about Tasmania is the amount of roadkill.
 Traveling at a nominal 80kph/50mph, you pass one dead mammal about every 20 to 30 seconds on any of the highways here--anything from the size of a cat (possums, quolls, pademelons) up to dog sized (wombats) and big dog sized (wallabies).
 What makes it all the more interesting is that Tasmanian devils come out at night to scavenge the road kill.
-They're carnivore scavengers, and often four or six of them fight over the carcass at once, though you never see it since it's usually really late at night …
+They're carnivore scavengers, and often four or six of them fight over the carcass at once, though you never see it since it's usually really lat at night …

 more ...